awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/021_terraform/prerequisites.md

 weight: 10
 ---

-For this module, we need to download and install the [Terraform](https://www.terraform.io/) binary:
+For this module, we need to download and install the [Terraform](https://www.terraform.io/) binary.
+In Cloud9 workspace, run these commands:

 ```
 sudo yum install -y yum-utils